 - a.
 A postal employee in a mail recovery center acting under the dead mail regulations in Postal Operations Manual (POM) 69. - b.
 A postal employee acting with the consent of the addressee or sender. - c.
 A person executing a search warrant under 274.6. - d.
 An authorized U.S. Customs and Border Protection or U.S. Department of Agriculture employee acting under 274.91 or 274.92. - e.
 An authorized employee of a U.S. government agency charged with investigating and enforcing compliance with U.S. export and assets control laws, to the extent permitted by law and pursuant to 274.914. - f.
-A postal inspector acting under 274.91d. - g.
-A postal employee disclosing information under 274.5. - h.
-An agricultural inspector of a state or territory of the United States, acting under the Terminal Inspection Act (7 U.S.C.
-166) and in strict accordance with pertinent procedures in Publication 14, Restrictions and Prohibitions on Mailing Animals, Plants, and Related Matter. - i.
+A postal inspector or OIG Special Agent acting under 274.911d. - g.
+A postal inspector to examine the contents of abandoned or unclaimed mail reasonably suspected of containing narcotics or other nonmailable matter as proscribed by POM 691.584. - h.
+A postal employee disclosing information under 274.5. - An agricultural inspector of a state or territory of the United States, acting under the Terminal Inspection Act (7 U.S.C.
+166) and in strict accordance with pertinent procedures in Publication 14, Restrictions and Prohibitions on Mailing Animals, Plants, and Related Matter. - j.
 Acting as otherwise expressly permitted by federal statutes or postal regulations.